fitbe930/349assignment2/README.md

 $conn = new mysqli($dbhost, $dbuser, $dbpass, $dbname);

-to your own database credentials.
+to your own database credentials. use db_setup.sql to create the structure of the database.

 if you want to add scheduling to the backup.sh file, you will need to install cronie(sudo yum install -y cronie).